Pinu, Papua New Guinea: Aro Ure and Ure Vado

 The chiefs held two names which represents power, wealth, and prestige namely 'Aro Ure I' and 'Ure Ure I'.
-Two chiefs who were brothers featured prominently in the history of Abadis; The elder Aro Ure was the Paramount Chief, while his younger sibling was a fierce warrior.
+Two chief brothers were featured prominently in the history of Abadis; The elder Aro Ure was the Paramount Chief, while his younger sibling was a fierce warrior.
+Both chiefs where the offspring's of the migrating chief call Aro Maino.

 The chief line is still been maintained today with the paramount chief and his clan chiefs.
 The clan chiefs also maintain their 'Barao's or verandah's as a symbol of authority.

 It is believed that during the migration period, both Chiefs led the Kabadi's and their men and women to the present locations.
 Fierce encounters with the Motuan and the Koitabuans resulted in a period of hostility that would have last over two centuries or so; before the period of the London Missionary Society (LMS) in the late 1800s.
 There were sporadic attacks in revenge by the Kabadis to the east against the Lealeas and Boeras, even Manumanu who had previously settled on the other side of the mouth of galley reach river then.
 Their raids on the Motuans and the Koitabus further beyond the Abadi plains to capture hunting, fishing, and gardening grounds in the Galley Reach areas and beyond.
 Legends and folk songs still depict scenes and battle fields of these encounters even in locations as far as Lealea village.
 This particular detail is important as it states facts about a place and event that occurred then and was named 'kabadi gabugabu'.

 The Kabadi history bears the hallmark of Ure Ure (Vado Kepo) who had wielded his authority during mid to late 1800s.
 This was the period of the commencement of peace, and this chief was credited for receiving the white man and churches into the Abadi area.
 Ure Vado was the younger brother of Aro Ure and had assumed his brother's leadership upon the latter's death.
 Aro Ure I had a son but was much younger to rule, and as such; Ure Vado assume the title of the chief and commenced his rule.
 Charmers wrote with interest of the willingness of Paramount chief Ure Vado to end all enmities and open up new trade with the people of the east and west also.
 Because of his honorable deeds; it is believed that Ure Vado was ordained as a deacon of the early LMS church.
 Similarly, his successor - Chief Aro Ure (Aba Mokuro), son of his elder brother continued this roll as soon as he assumed chieftainship after the death of Ure Vado.